 This article was first posted on March 22, 2013.
 The date of Passover shifts according to the Jewish calendar.

 Pesach, or Passover, is almost upon us.
-This year it falls between March 26 and April 1.
+This year it started on the evening of April 10.
 Passover is the Jewish holiday that celebrates the Jews’ freedom from bondage under Egyptian rule about 3000 years ago.

 For the seven days of the Passover holiday, celebrants avoid foods made with leaven (or yeast) to commemorate the hardship of their forebearers in having to leave Egypt in such a hurry that they were unable to wait for their bread to rise.
 To remember and celebrate, there are two special meals called Seders on the first two nights of Passover.